ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 Multiple attempts are permitted, if the warning message is shown about locking the user then click **PF3** at the bottom of the console window and start again.
 {: note}

-The IBM i virtual machine is now ready to be configured and a prompt will be given whether to perform an Initial Program Load (IPL), Install the OS, or Perform an Automated Install of the OS.
+The IBM i VSI is now ready to be configured and a prompt will be given whether to perform an Initial Program Load (IPL), Install the OS, or Perform an Automated Install of the OS.

 The default is to select Option 1 'Perform an IPL'.